vighnesh153/open-dictionary/README.md

 ## Why does this exist?

 - No other free API for getting English definitions of a word
-- No other reliable (trusted) source as an API
+- No other trusted source for fetching definitions as an API
-- No reliable server
+- No reliable (in terms of uptime and rate limiting) server

 ## How does this solve the above-mentioned problems?

-- This is a free repository
+- This is a free repository.
+You don't need to pay a single penny for using this.
+Although you are welcome to sponsor this project if you are interested 🙌
-- This repository is more reliable because everyone can see the definitions as code.
+- This repository is trustworthy because everyone can see the word definitions as code.
 This offers transparency and trust for developers.
 - GitHub's servers are more reliable than a custom server managed by a small group of people without any funding

 ## Missing word?